-Affordable tuition fees and financial aid options: We’re pleased that we can offer world-class CDL training classes and still maintain our competitive fees.
+Affordable tuition fees and funding options available: We’re pleased that we can offer world-class CDL training classes and still maintain our competitive fees.
 What’s more, we accept the GI-Bill™ and many other forms of financial aid assistance.

 Before doing anything else, we strongly recommend that you call us toll-free at 888-338-0030 or 253-983-0200, so we can help you locate and prepare the required documents.